 Add chia seeds, stir and remove from heat.
 Pour into a dish or clean jar, let cool and refrigerate covered.
 If you want a sweeter more traditional tasting jam try adding a little more syrup.
 We enjoyed it with just two tablespoons, but go with what tastes good to you.
 The jam takes about two hours to reach “jam like” consistancy in fridge.

 This post was sponsored by Metro and all ingredients used in the recipe were purchased there.
 I only accept sponsorships and collaborations from brands and companies I love and trust, and I always share with my readers when a post is sponsored.
 In this case I was thrilled to work with Metro to purchase all these healthy summer ingredients and develop this recipe.
 Hope you enjoy it!

 I took my favourite banana bread and pumped it up with chia seeds, hemp hearts and nuts for extra protein and healthy fats.
 The recipe makes two loaves…and trust me you will eat them both.

 Life is busy with two boys and this is my go to breakfast.
 Dashel arrived in April and Oscar is almost 3 years old in June.
 I’m doing a lot of batch cooking and baking like this to try to stay ahead of the game..or the next meal/snack!

-If you want to freeze baked goods like this bread let them cool and freeze in freezer bags the day they are made.
-Then I quickly warm them in the microwave and breakfast is ready in under a minute and I know it’s healthy.
+If you want to freeze baked goods like this bread let them cool and freeze in freezer bags.
+Then I quickly warm it in the microwave and breakfast is ready in under a minute and I know it’s healthy.
 Or keep one loaf and give one away to a friend.
 The bread freezes well and never lasts very long at our house.
 I love it with almond butter and a hot cup of tea or coffee for breakfast.

 5 large ripe bananas mashed